Vino16491/100-days-of-code/log.md

 ### Day 1: July 17, 2018

+**Today's Progress**:
-**Today's Progress**: learned how to deploy site online with git and netlify.
-Also get to know that after each commit the site will be updated automatically as it has been synced with github
+    * learned how to deploy site online with git and netlify.

-**Thoughts:** It is amazing that each edit can directly be pushed to live website.
+    * Integrated project with Angular material
+    * learned about angular components, databinding and somewhat about decorators and classes

+**Thoughts:** Angular is amazing compared to plain javascript, there are lots of things handy for development, and also with angular material, things become much comfortable.

 **Link to work:** [Blog Site](https://github.com/Vino16491/AngularBlogSite). [live link](https://naughty-swartz-71b755.netlify.com/)